 It is never too early to begin thinking and planning for next season.

 The futures market is the best available indicator of supply and demand expectations for the 2018 crop.
 2018 cotton futures have generally traded below those for the 2017 crop (see the graph above).
-For the week ending September 15, that inversion was 1.06 cents per pound.
-The May’18 and Jul’18 contracts are also inverted over the Dec’18.
+During the fall of 2017, Dec’18 has either been inverted below below the old crop contracts, or else it has at least not reflected a wide enough spread to economically justify storing cotton in 2018.
 That suggests that traders expect excess supplies of cotton could be a little larger in the 2o18/19 marketing year.
 This could easily result from having large crops and greater carryover in the U.S. and around the world following the 2017 crop.

 Other factors come into play, such as the increase or decrease in U.S. cotton acreage in 2018.
 The graph below shows the relationship of U.S. cotton acreage to a ratio of Dec’18 CBOT corn futures to Dec’18 ICE cotton futures in the first quarter of the year.
 Based on the current level of that ratio (5.6, circa November 17) we might expect a middle level of cotton plantings around 12 million acres.
 That represents little change over what U.S. growers planted in 2017.
 (To be fair, the above analysis needs to account for cotton acreage in the Mid-South and Southeast that might switch to soybeans if cotton prices slip over the winter.
 However, increasing acreage in KS/OK/TX may offset decreases in the eastern cotton belt.)